gwillen/tinyland/README.md

 Create a file named "config.toml" at the root directory of the project.
 See "config-sample.toml" for guidance on what should go in that file.

-Here's a good starting point for developing offline:
+### Developing offline
+You don't have to be connected to a projector and camera to work on Tinyland.
+You can use a video of Tinycam footage to stand in for real-world user input.
+Here's a good starting point for this workflow:

 ```
 USE_CAMERA = false
 VIDEO_FILE_PATH = "/path/to/a/video/of/the/table.m4v"